 Four additional after school sites were added in September of 2000.
 They were funded through a grant by the Kenosha Unified School District 21st Century Learning Center.
 The new sites included McKinley Middle and Elementary School, Jefferson Elementary School, and Kenosha School of Language (KSOL) in collaboration with the Spanish Center.
 In 2004, Bain Elementary and KSOL merged together to form EBSOLA (Edward Bain School of Language).
 In 2008, Durkee and Lincoln Elementary merged into the Brass Community School.

-During our 20 years of service to the youth of Kenosha, membership in Boys & Girls Club/CYC Sports programs has risen from modest beginnings to nearly 8,000 participants enrolled.
-The 2001 merger of Boys & Girls Club and CYC Sports certainly impacted this growth and created an all-encompassing network of services to youth.
+The 2001 merger of Boys & Girls Club and CYC Sports impacteds growth and created an all-encompassing network of services to youth.
 The addition of youth sports and our recognized youth employment program for at-risk youth was combined with the proven, effective Boys & Girls Club system.
+Over 8,000 youth were impacted.